JuliaDatabases/ClickHouse.jl/docs/src/index.md

 - Int8, Int16, Int32, Int64
 - UInt8, UInt16, UInt32, UInt64
 - Date, DateTime
-    - currently represented as UInts -- this is subject of change

 All other types are currently not implemented.
 PRs welcome.